HageFX-78/YouTube-Grid-Row-Controller/README.md

 ![demo](https://github.com/HageFX-78/YouTube-Grid-Row-Controller/blob/main/assets/demo.gif)

+## Changelog

+-   v0.2
+    -   Added support for News and Shorts
+    -   Code restructure
+    -   Control buttons for each section (5 for News, 6 for Shorts by default)

 ## About

-Adds simple buttons to control items per row on Youtube's homepage grid, default is 4
+Adds simple buttons to control items per row on Youtube's home feed, works for shorts and news sections too.
+Buttons can be hidden if needed.

 ## Installation